 7. Not Getting Out From Behind the Camera

 This is a mistake that we seem to make repeatedly.
-We all want to share our traveling experiences with others, and taking great pictures and video while traveling is a great way to do that.
+We all want to share our traveling experiences with others, and taking great pictures and videos while traveling is a great way to do that.
 However, if you spend too much time worrying about which pictures you need to take or what video you need to record, you can miss out on a lot of the traveling experience.

-We like to set aside a certain amount of time each day on our trips where taking pictures and video is not allowed.
+We like to set aside a certain amount of time each day on our trips where taking pictures and videos is not allowed.
 Instead, this time should be used to soak in the experiences and spend quality time with those you are traveling with.